Bilz FAQ section

 These can be attributed to a variety of causes.
 Possible causes of vibration emission (coming from the periphery) are often amplified by low resonant frequencies of floor slabs: Factory traffic, production machines, … These must either be tackled at the source (source isolation) or machines sensitive to vibrations must be protected from disruptive floor vibrations (receiver isolation).
 You can find definitions of the technical terms in the Bilz Vibration Technology Glossary.

-What needs to be considered when setting up a machine?
+What has to be considered when setting up a machine in a vibration-optimised way?

 There is generally a set-up plan provided by the machine manufacturer.
 This has to be observed in any case.
 If you have any questions about vibration isolation and safe machine set-up, we would be happy to help you.